Grace Darling

-Grace Horsley Darling (24 November 1815 – 20 October 1842) was an English lighthouse keeper's daughter.
+Grace Horsley Darling (also known as "Amazing Grace"; 24 November 1815 – 20 October 1842) was an English lighthouse keeper's daughter.
 Her participation in the rescue of survivors from the shipwrecked Forfarshire in 1838 brought her national fame.
-The paddlesteamer ran aground on the Farne Islands off the coast of Northumberland in northeast England; nine members of the crew were saved.
+The paddlesteamer ran aground on the Farne Islands off the coast of Northumberland in northeast England; eight members of the crew and one passenger, Sarah Dawson, were saved.